21vidushi/-Flask-Note-Making/README.md

 4.Simple Interface: The user interface is clean and intuitive, providing a seamless note-taking experience.

-5. Delete Notes: Functionality of deleting the already maked notes.
+5.Delete Notes: Functionality of deleting the already maked notes.

-6. Implemented feature of login and logout also.
+6.Implemented feature of login and logout also.